Business travel and the environment

 Creating a workplace travel plan

-A workplace travel plan is a good way to reduce the overall need for travel and encourage your staff to think about how they travel.
-A travel plan will have benefits for both your staff and your business, including
+A workplace travel plan is a good way to reduce the overall need for travel.
+A travel plan can have benefits for your employees and for your business, including:

 • reducing the cost of travel to work